danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 print(greet(person: "Bill", from: "Cupertino"))
 ```

-As one can see, in Swift it is possible to specify one identifier, which in this case will serve as both argument label and parameter name, but it is also possible to specify them separately.
+As one can see, in Swift, it is possible to specify one identifier, which will serve as both an argument label and a parameter name.
+However, it is also possible to specify them separately.

-Two important thing to notice is that the named form in Swift is enforced by default, but despite this, the arguments in function invokation have to be specified in the exact order as in the declaration.
+Two important things to note are that the named form in Swift is enforced by default, but despite this, the arguments in function invocation have to be specified in the exact order as in the declaration.

-Another thing in relation to the inheritance (or, in this case, implementation of a "protocol") can be seen from the following example:
+Another thing about the inheritance (or, in this case, implementation of a "protocol") can be seen in the following example:

 ```swift
 protocol Consumer {